skaczmarek-dev/skaczmarek-dev.github.io/_posts/2025-01-20-ansible-lab-docker.md

 ### Dockerfile for Ubuntu Managed Host

-We will create a common Dockerfile for the Ansible Master and Ubuntu Managed Host.
+Create a Dockerfile for Ubuntu Managed Host.

-Create the file `dockerfile.ubuntu`:
+Create a file `dockerfile.ubuntu`:

 ```
 FROM ubuntu:latest